-An additional 207 undergraduate bachelor's degrees, 37 associate degrees and 399 master's degrees were conferred in the afternoon at the Commencement ceremony for Continuing Professional Studies (Online) and master's degree students.
+An additional 207 undergraduate bachelor's degrees, 37 associate degrees and 399 master's degrees were conferred in the afternoon at the Commencement ceremony for Champlain College Online (Online) and master's degree students.

 Hooding ceremonies for the master's degree candidates were held Friday evening on campus at two locations to accommodate the dramatic growth in Champlain's online master's programs, which include digital forensic science, healthcare administration, executive leadership, managing innovation and information technology, and more.

 More than 6,000 people attended the two Commencement ceremonies with even more watching the online simulcast in the College's Alumni Auditorium.

 "Champlain is honoring Al Roker and Renee Forney for their professional achievements in fields that align with two of Champlain's academic offerings -- media communications and cyber security," said President Laackman.
 "Both honorees are prominent leaders in their industries who have helped prepare Champlain students for a lifetime of career success by creating ongoing educational opportunities for our students through internships and jobs after graduation."

 In the morning, Samantha Brehm ‘14 offered the Alumni Welcome to the graduates and their families.
 Julian Lopez, ‘17, an international business and finance major in the Stiller School of Business, delivered the Senior address to the undergraduate Class of 2017.
 Lopez urged his fellow graduates to take personal responsibility when it comes to changing things in the world.